mustafasarmadd/Cloud-Engineering-Journey/README.md

 - Completed Module 1 of AWS Cloud Practitioner Essentials.
 - Took extra time to build deep understanding rather than rushing through
 - Home wifi was unreliable this week, but kept showing up daily anyway
+- Recap of 1st Module:
+- I learned fundamental concepts of cloud computing.
+- I explored the definition and benefits of the cloud, and I was introduced to AWS Global Infrastructure.
+- I also explored the AWS Shared Responsibility Model to clarify the division of responsibilities between AWS and customers.

 ### Day 4 - 5th July 2026
 - Started Module 2 - Compute in the cloud